 We see everything initially through the eyes of the young girls; Lila, the one avoided by all hiding behind a curtain of dirty hair, while Lenu, more studious and a people-pleaser is drawn to her because she is unafraid, determined to discover all that is joyful and dark in the world.
 They unite over their fierce appetite for discovery and exploration.

 The Little Drummer Girl

-From the production companies that brought you the seductively brilliant, The Night Manager comes a new six-part series on the BBC that already has critics talking.
-Based on le Carre's 1983 novel of the same name, The Little Drummer Girl stars rising star Florence Pugh Charlie Ross, as a young woman scraping a living in London as an actress in the 1970s.
+From the production companies that brought you the seductively brilliant The Night Manager comes a new six-part series on the BBC that already has critics talking.
+Based on le Carre's 1983 novel of the same name, The Little Drummer Girl stars rising star Florence Pugh as Charlie Ross, a young woman scraping a living in London as an actress in the 1970s.

 Offstage, Charlie is a left-wing idealist and soon after a string of attacks against high-profile Jewish figures across Europe, she’s identified by senior Israeli intelligence agent Martin Kurtz as the perfect person to go undercover to track down the Palestinian kingpin believed to be behind it all.
-It sounds like a stretch but like it's predecessor, it really works once you get into it.
+It sounds like a stretch but like its predecessor, it really works once you get into it.
 The first two episodes are slow burners, but get past them and you'll be hooked.